 Online Parking Application

-Parking stickers can be picked up between 8AM and 11AM on August 16, 17 & 18 in the Main Office (Juniors and Seniors only)
+Parking stickers can be picked up between 9AM and Noon on August 21-25 in the Main Office (Juniors and Seniors only)

 If you cannot come to Alvirne on the given dates, you will still have to opportunity to after school starts, dependent on if there are still permits available.

 Students are granted the privilege of driving a motor vehicle to school provided they are issued a permit.
 These permits may be obtained from the administration in accordance with announced dates, times and requirements.
 Alvirne High School reserves the right to restrict parking if the number of permits requested is greater than the number of available parking spaces.